-Here are five components of a super serve you can start working on today that will put you one step closer to developing a service weapon of your very own.
+Here are five components of a supersonic serve that you can start working on today.

-If you don't do so already, the quicker you can get to a continental grip the better your serve will be.
+If you don't do so already, the quicker you can get to a continental grip, the better your serve will be.
 The continental grip is when you hold the racket as though you were holding an axe or a hammer.
 This grip is also called the chopper and the hammer grip.